ItsShamed/pufferpanel-graalvm-container/README.md

 # Pufferpanel with GraalVM as default JVM

-Do not try to use the `java` image
+Do not try to use the `java` image (based on Alpine Linux) as GraalVM doesn't support musl based Linux distros.
+Might change the distro later.
-I can't figure out why Alpine Linux sucks at doing links.